digital-asset/daml/docs/source/ops/index.rst

    c.
 (If using PostgreSQL) Performs a `VACUUM FULL` command on the DAML Participant Index DB.

 2. Acquires a fresh Active Contract Set and saves the offset.

+Pruning could also be initiated on-demand at the offset of a specific transaction [4]_, for example as provided by a user application based on a search.

+..
+[4] Note that not only a specific transaction but also earlier transactions and archived contracts will be pruned.